 Conflicting requests may be resolved without oral argument.
-Except for cases governed by the special rules for the Nebraska docket and the death penalty, see NEGenR 1.4(a)(5)-(6), a judge considers the convenience of the litigants, witnesses, and attorneys when deciding the place of trial.
+Except for cases governed by the special rules for the Nebraska docket and the death penalty, see NEGenR 1.4(a)(5)-(6), a judge considers the convenience of the parties, lawyers, witnesses, other related matters, and the interests of justice.